ncxiao/parallel-computing/README.md

-# Parallel computing using a cluster of Raspberry Pi
+# Parallel computing using a Raspberry Pi cluster

 Click on the [notebook called parallel computing.ipynb](<parallel computing.ipynb>) to view the contents.